ManasMehta1110/Image-Captioning/README.md

 - **Inference:** Greedy decoding and beam search supported.

 > **Note:** This repository does **not** contain the full training code.
 > It contains only the trained model checkpoints saved after each epoch.
+> The model was developed and trained entirely on **Google Colab**.

 ---